NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 #### Class Instantiation

 The controller's class object must first be instantiated, commonly at the top of the sketch where pin setups are defined (or exposed through some other mechanism), which makes a call to the controller's class constructor.
-The constructor allows one to set the module's piezo buzzer pin, EEPROM device size, SD Card CS pin, input ribbon pin1, EEPROM i2c address, RTC i2c address, LCD i2c address,, i2c Wire class instance, i2c clock speed, SD Card SPI speed (hard-wired to `25M`Hz on Teensy), and WiFi class instance.
+The constructor allows one to set the module's piezo buzzer pin, EEPROM device size, SD Card CS pin, control input ribbon pin mapping, EEPROM i2c address, RTC i2c address, LCD i2c address,, i2c Wire class instance, i2c clock speed, SD Card SPI speed (hard-wired to `25M`Hz on Teensy), and WiFi class instance.
 The default constructor values of the controller, if left unspecified, has no pins set, zeroed i2c addresses, i2c Wire class instance `Wire` @`400k`Hz, SD Card SPI speed @ `4M`Hz, and WiFi class instance `WiFi`.

 From Hydroponics.h, in class Hydroponics:
 ```Arduino